inesusvet/music-aspects-talk/PITCHME.md

 ### Dynamics
 > How to use dynamics to connect with your audience

+Software project development has it's own phases and it's own ebbs & tides.
+Also there are many researches on group dynamics related to teams.

 ---
 ### Rhythm & Tempo
 > How to improve a player’s sense of time by rhythmic exercises along with the